Marriage

 Marriage is about more than love

-I’m here to make sure these requirements are met and you read all about my responsibilities in the Code of Practice for Marriage Celebrants.
+I’m here to ensure we meet these requirements.
+You can read all about my responsibilities in the Code of Practice for Marriage Celebrants.

 Eligibility